Diversity and inclusion are the keys to beating the next recession

 In January 2020, Canadian Equality Consulting (CEC) released a blog post referencing this Fortune Article.
 The article outlined how Diversity and Inclusion (D&I) is the key to beating the next recession.

 Using examples from the economic recession between 2007-2009, it was demonstrated how the deep decline that most companies experience during a recession may be avoided – by cultivating a culture of inclusion.
-Inclusive organizations enjoy more than three times the revenue growth of less inclusive peers, as Diversity,
+Inclusive organizations, such as those in Canada, benefit from diversity and inclusion strategies, enjoying more than three times the revenue growth of less inclusive peers.
+Canada Diversity and Inclusion, in this context, plays a crucial role in enhancing resilience and adaptability in challenging times.

 (DEI) efforts are a source of strength and resilience for companies weathering tough times.

 As we move through the COVID-19 Pandemic, there has been a global economic recession as our human workforce is inhibited and supply chains are interrupted.
-Millions have been experiencing unemployment, and reduced income, and there have been increases in individuals experiencing homelessness.
-Furthermore, the worst of the larger socio-economic effects of the pandemic have largely fallen onto those within historically marginalized groups.
+Millions have been experiencing unemployment, reduced income, and there have been increases in individuals experiencing homelessness.
+Furthermore, the worst of the larger socio-economic effects of the pandemic have largely fallen onto those within historically marginalized groups, highlighting the need for diversity and inclusion in addressing these challenges.

 Now more than ever, it is vital for organizations to prioritize workplace equity and inclusion.
 Not only is it the right thing to do, it’s also better for business.

 Throughout the pandemic, not only has the need for DEI within the workplace been clearly highlighted, the nature of DEI has also evolved.
 The remote and virtual work environment has pushed organizations to react and respond to the needs of a “Work from Home” structure, including the flexibility of online work, technological accommodations required for people with disabilities, and recruitment less dependent on where employees are physically situated.
-Hiring irrespective of location can be beneficial in allowing employers to choose from a larger pool of candidates, which produces a larger responsibility for employers to create a diverse team with more perspectives, needs, and abilities.
+Hiring irrespective of location can be beneficial in allowing employers to choose from a larger pool of candidates, which produces a larger responsibility for employers to create a diverse team with more perspectives, needs, and abilities, reinforcing the importance of Canada diversity and inclusion in the workplace.

 Socioeconomic pressures have also altered D&I since the start of the pandemic, as the uneven consequences of COVID-19 have disproportionately negatively impacted historically marginalized groups.
 Organizations that are committed to diversity, equity, and inclusion are more likely to identify specific disproportionate impacts relevant to their work, which allows them to address and mitigate harmful consequences.

-Overall, companies that prioritize and integrate DEI into their business outperform their competition, they have greater profitability, greater market performance, greater innovation, creativity, and engagement.
+Overall, companies that prioritize and integrate diversity and inclusion (DEI) into their business outperform their competition, with greater profitability, market performance, innovation, creativity, and engagement.

 For support in your DEI journey, or to inquire about any of the services offered by CEC, please contact hello@canadianequality.ca.
 Additionally, CEC posts monthly blogs which we encourage you to stay updated with to understand how you can continue to cultivate an inclusive workplace for all.